Parts of Speech

 Why learn the parts of speech?

-When you're just starting to learn Ukrainian, it's easy to gloss over the different parts of speech - what they are, how they function, and why they matter.
-In my experience, you quickly realize that you can't simply memorize words and phrases without understanding how they work.
-To make sense of why words look the way they do, and why sentences are built the way they are, you need a basic sense of the categories that underlie them.
+When you're just starting to learn Ukrainian it's easy to gloss over the different parts of speech — what they are, how they function, and why they matter.
+However, you'll quickly realize that you can't simply memorize words and phrases without understanding how they work.
+To make sense of why words look the way they do, and why sentences are built the way they are, you need an understanding of the categories that shape them.

-This primer focuses on the most common and useful parts of speech for beginners - the ones you'll encounter right away and in abundance.
-More nuanced categories will come later, but having these ones in mind now makes everything you learn afterward feel clearer and more predictable.
-You don't usually think about parts of speech in your native language, but doing so in a language you're learning - especially as an adult - is incredibly helpful.
+This primer focuses on the most common and useful parts of speech for beginners — the ones you'll encounter right away and in abundance.
+Understanding these primary categories will make everything you learn going forward easier to grasp.

-The examples in this primer give you a preview of how Ukrainian words behave and how different parts of speech interact.
+The examples in each section will give you an idea of how Ukrainian words behave and how the different parts of speech interact in a sentence.
 Don't worry if some of the details feel unfamiliar or if the sentences don't make complete sense yet.
-The goal is simply to keep these categories in the back of your mind as you start looping through the material on this site.
+The goal at this stage is to familiarize yourself with these categories so they sit in the back of your mind as you start looping.

-As you read and reread, you'll start intuitively recognizing how these pieces fit together - that's one of the biggest strengths of the looping method.
-You can dedicate an entire loop to all the parts of speech you know, or focus on just one category at a time, depending on what you want to work on.
+As you read and reread the weekly material, you'll start intuitively recognizing how these pieces fit together.
+You can dedicate an entire loop to all the parts of speech you know, focus on just one category at a time, or nest them inside another loop, depending on what you want to work on.
+Here they are.

 Noun